 - After applying there should be an option to save it to a certain layer, as a whole document, or to merge it with another layer.

 If the Action seems to make the contrast or brightness too strong, you can opt to lower its opacity.

-This is how most Actions will work, for Actions that require masking there may be additional step that need performing.
+This is how most Actions will work, for Actions that require masking there may be an additional step that needs to be performed.

 to further explore how to use the actions, we also recommend this video by Morgan Burks: